 The solution is to weigh decisions independent of the result:

 Carefully examine each past success, looking for accidental, noncausative factors associated with such success that will tend to mislead as one appraises odds implicit in a proposed new undertaking.

 11. Simple, Pain-Avoiding Psychological Denial

 This phenomenon first hit me hard in World War II when the superathlete, superstudent son of a family friend flew off over the Atlantic Ocean and never came back.
 His mother, who was a very sane woman, then refused to believe he was dead.
 That’s Simple, Pain Avoiding Psychological Denial.
 The reality is too painful to bear, so one distorts the facts until they become bearable.
 We all do that to some extent, often causing terrible problems.
 The tendency’s most extreme outcomes are usually mixed up with love, death, and chemical dependency.

-Denial, avoiding pain or bad news, tends to compound problems.
-One way around this is being open to the fact that not everything works out the way we expect and it’s not the end of the world, despite feeling like it at the time.
+Denial — avoiding pain or bad news — tends to compound problems.
+One way around this is to be open to the fact that not everything works out the way we expect.
+It’s also not the end of the world, despite how it might feels.

-In investing, if a loss hurts, selling is the quick short-term answer to avoiding pain.
-It typically leads to worse long-term returns.
+In investing, whether it’s permanent or temporary, losing hurts.
 The lengths investors go to, to avoid pain ultimately leads to not taking any risk — loss aversion.
 Which typically leads to worse long-term returns.